Trained students provide marketing and website globalization support during a summer internship from early June to early August.

 Working with Student Interns

 Many small to midsize companies have not had the experience of working with interns or building their own internship programs.
-Here are a few best practices on working with and supporting interns:
+Here are a few best practices for working with and supporting interns:

 - Provide students with training and check-in points.